Skip to content

 Adhesion

-HMDS not required — Datasheet specifies Allresist's own adhesion promoter AR 300-80 (Process chemicals table, p.50); does not mention HMDS specifically, so hmds is left null rather than assumed true or false.
+HMDS not required — Datasheet specifies Allresist's own adhesion promoter AR 300-80 (Process chemicals table, p.50); does not mention HMDS specifically either way.
 'Good adhesion' is listed as a general Characteristic (p.50).

 02 / Bake